 Our early 2025 legislation priorities include:

-Early HCD Loan Repayment: Authorizing the early pay-off of HCD loans would unlock funding that could be redeployed for affordable housing purposes by making it possible for equity to be extracted from projects.
+Early HCD Loan Repayment: Authorizes the early pay-off of HCD loans to unlock funding that could be redeployed for affordable housing purposes by making it possible for equity to be extracted from projects.

 Budget Proposals

-$500 million for affordable homeownership production through the CalHome Program to provide homeownership opportunities to 5,000 low-income Californians.
-CalHome is the only state homeownership program with funding dedicated to the construction of new owner-occupied homes for low-income families.
+400 million for affordable homeownership production through the CalHome Program to provide homeownership opportunities to low-income Californians: CalHome is the only state homeownership program with funding dedicated to the construction of new owner-occupied homes for low-income families.
 CalHome supports programs prioritizing homeownership in various forms for low-income families so they can build equity, increase community stability, and gain the multi-generational benefits of owning a home.

 Regulatory Work